 Hunter types are cut from the same cloth as fishermen, they’re either talking about the sport or they’re in among the reeds, jostling the overhanging tree branches and going all commando in the shallow waters just to try to gain that extra inch to get closer to their prey.

-Once again, a Jon boat can prove to be indispensable.
-To a water-based hunter a Jon boat offers many advantages over other boat types for all the reasons listed above.
 So, it goes without saying that the boat of choice used to accommodate these wilderness warriors is their beloved Jon boat.

-A Jon boat is the perfect water-based platform to provide exactly what the intrepid hunter needs.
 Prey that hide among the shoreline habitat or swamp root systems are accessible via a Jon boat because it offers stealth, silence and agility when required.

 It’s clearly an advantage to a hunter to get as close to their prey as possible and a Jon boat offers that advantage.